Auties00/Cobalt/README.md

 - Complex text

     ```java
-    var message = TextMessage.builder() // Create a new text message
+    var message = new TextMessageBuilder() // Create a new text message
             .text("Check this video out: https://www.youtube.com/watch?v=dQw4w9WgXcQ") // Set the text of the message
             .canonicalUrl("https://www.youtube.com/watch?v=dQw4w9WgXcQ") // Set the url of the message
             .matchedText("https://www.youtube.com/watch?v=dQw4w9WgXcQ") // Set the matched text for the url in the message